 Multilayer PCBs can be single-sided or double-sided.
-Double-sided boards are more popular and feature interconnected copper patters on the front and reverse side of the board.
-The design also features conductive plated-drill-holes (vias) that connect one side of the board to the other.
+Double-sided boards are more popular and feature interconnected copper patterns on the front and reverse sides of the board.
+The design also features conductive plated drill holes (vias) that connect one side of the board to the other.

 Front end engineering

-Front end engineering is more of a planning phase where the planner reviews all the requirements and information presented for the production of the PCB.
-This includes purchase order details, fabrication drawings, special instructions, quantities and due dates as well as materials.
-The CAM engineer is tasked with performing an in-depth data review and determines the tooling required to achieve the final product.
+Front-end engineering is more of a planning phase where the planner reviews all the requirements and information presented for the production of the PCB.
+This includes purchase order details, fabrication drawings, special instructions, quantities, and due dates as well as materials.
+The CAM engineer is tasked with performing an in-depth data review and determining the tooling required to achieve the final product.
 Engineers usually follow a detailed list that includes:

 The process of making a multilayer PCB

-?Imaging and DES (develop, etch, strip) ? applies the primary image on to the PCB.
+– applies the primary image onto the PCB.

 Making multilayer PCBs is a long process on paper.
-Front end manufacturing usually takes the longest time and the manufacturer uses this phase to ensure all requirements, tooling and dimensions are in order.
+Front-end manufacturing usually takes the longest time and the manufacturer uses this phase to ensure all requirements, tooling, and dimensions are in order.
 In addition, several tests are conducted to troubleshoot and identify any errors in the design.
-If you are in the market for multilayer PCBs, it is recommendable to choose experienced and quality board manufacturers to ensure premium quality products.
-It is also essential to hire professional CAM engineers that can deliver unique solutions for your needs.
+If you are in the market for multilayer PCBs, it is recommended to choose experienced and quality board manufacturers to ensure premium quality products.
+It is also essential to hire professional CAM engineers who can deliver unique solutions for your needs.